Norecipes - Elevating Everyday Meals

 Remove drumstick bone from chicken leg.

-Trim off any remaining tendons, connective tissue, or excess fat.
+Trim off any remaining tendons, stray pieces of meat, connective tissue, or excess fat.
+Reserve the chicken bones and trimmings to make stock.

 Bones removed from whole chicken leg.